Why is the money always gone?

 "Damn!
-Another mistake! ” - I was so careful and yet I didn't succeed perfectly.
+Another mistake! " - I was so careful and still I didn't succeed perfectly.
 Again not - as always!
-I concentrate, look through everything again and the moment I send the mail, the one spelling mistake jumps into my face.
+I concentrate, go through everything again and the moment I send the mail, one spelling error jumps in my face.
 Too late!
 Do you know that?
-Something happens over and over again, although we are careful, focus, want to do better.
-Can these recurring scenarios have something to do with our inner attitude and conviction and what exactly happens there?
+Something happens over and over again, although we are careful, we want to concentrate, we want to do it better.
+Can these recurring scenarios have something to do with our inner attitude and convictions and what exactly is happening there?

 In order to survive, we rely on running some things on autopilot: some by nature - all within the body, like the metabolism - others based on experience and learning processes.

 Normally, we only have to touch a hot hotplate once to avoid it for the rest of ours.
 Our brain thus learns very quickly, from our own experience or by looking away from others, and it tends to become generalizations: